CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Future Work

-A natural extension of this work is the development of a next-generation zero-day detection architecture constructed natively atop CSTS rather than adapting graph and flow features post hoc.
-Existing zero-day detection systems \cite{zdt_flow,zdt_metric} incorporate graph context and metric learning, yet relational structure is still reconstructed within model pipelines.
+A natural extension of this work is the development of detection architectures built natively atop CSTS rather than adapted to it post hoc.
+Existing systems for zero-day detection, anomaly detection, and graph-aware intrusion detection~\cite{zdt_flow,zdt_metric} often incorporate relational context, but that context is still reconstructed inside model pipelines rather than inherited from a stable substrate.

-A substrate-native ZDT architecture would consume canonical entities, typed relationships, and temporal state directly from CSTS, eliminating repeated relational reconstruction.
-Such a system could enable: